-Support materials must be relevant to the proposal.
+Support materials must be relevant to the arts grant proposal.
 For example, when a grant supports interdisciplinary projects, I send examples of a variety of disciplines.
 I include book projects, animations, and painting.
 If I am applying to grant that is in support of painting I will only include my best paintings.

 Every application has specific formatting guidelines.
 You must follow the rules.
 Grants will dismiss a whole application for one mistake.